Utah Deaf History and Culture

 Video Relay Service

 Jonathan played a crucial role in raising awareness about the availability of low-cost video compression technology to the Deaf community.
 He shared this information with Deaf organizations and state relay administrators, which led to them petitioning the FCC to include video relay service in the telecommunications relay service infrastructure.
-In 2003, Sorenson Communication, Inc. launched a free video relay service (VRS) for the 28 million Deaf and hard of hearing people in the United States, thanks to Jonathan's perseverance.
-This service enables Deaf and hard of hearing individuals to make video relay calls to their family, friends, and business associates using a trained American Sign Language (ASL) interpreter and a broadband Internet connection (UAD Bulletin, May 2003).
+In 2003, Sorenson Communication, Inc. launched a free video relay service (VRS) for the 28 million Deaf and hard-of-hearing people in the United States, thanks to Jonathan's perseverance.
+This service enables Deaf and hard-of-hearing individuals to make video relay calls to their family, friends, and business associates using a trained American Sign Language (ASL) interpreter and a broadband Internet connection (UAD Bulletin, May 2003).
 As a result, users can now access a "functionally equivalent" video relay system.

-The video relay system, which provides "functionally equivalent" access, is now the most helpful form of relay service for Deaf and hard of hearing users.
+The video relay system, which provides "functionally equivalent" access, is now the most helpful form of relay service for Deaf and hard-of-hearing users.
 Ronald C. Burdett, a native of Utah who is also Deaf, has recently been appointed Vice President of Community Relations at Sorenson Communication, Inc.

-In preparation for the 2007 Winter Dealympics in Utah, the Salt Lake City International Airport made history by becoming the first airport in the United States to offer free videophone booths for Deaf and hard of hearing travelers, provided by Sorenson Communications.
+In preparation for the 2007 Winter Dealympics in Utah, the Salt Lake City International Airport made history by becoming the first airport in the United States to offer free videophone booths for Deaf and hard-of-hearing travelers, provided by Sorenson Communications.
 Ronald Burdett, a Deaf individual and vice president of community relations for Sorenson Communication, Inc., expressed his excitement and said, "A lot of Deaf will see this from all around the world, and they'll be thrilled."
 Patrick Nola, the president and CEO of Sorensen Communications, also commented on this achievement, stating, "This is a historic first for the country.
 We hope this will serve as a model for other airports across the country" (Welling, The Deseret News, November 4, 2006).

 The Development